BasicWolf/archived-concrete-settings/docs/advanced.rst

 --------------------------

 Quickstart introduced the concept of automated setting creation.
-Recall, that a setting object is created out of an implicit definition, such as:
+Recall, that a setting object can (and rather should) be created out of a specially-formed definition, such as:

 .. testcode::